SamanFekri/QouteOfDay/README.md

-### 📅 Tuesday, 25 February, 2025
+### 📅 Wednesday, 26 February, 2025
 ------
 ### Events
 ------
-Certainly!
-Here are notable events in U.S. history that have occurred on February 25:
+Here are some notable events that have occurred on February 26 in the United States:

-- **1881**: **American Telephone and Telegraph Company (AT&T)** is incorporated, playing a vital role in telephone telecommunications advancements.
+- **1973**: The beginning of the siege at Wounded Knee, South Dakota, where members of the American Indian Movement occupied the town in protest of government treatment of Native Americans.

-- **1970**: **Winston Churchill**'s bust, gifted from the UK, is unveiled in the U.S. Capitol's Rotunda as a tribute to the influential British Prime Minister.
+- **1993**: A bomb was detonated at the World Trade Center in New York City as part of a terrorist attack, leading to significant casualties and widespread panic.

-- **1991**: The last combat troops
+- **2005**: The pinnacle ceremony of
 ### Positive Qoute
 ------
-"Embrace the glorious mess that you are! ✨💕🌈"
+"Every day is a fresh start! 🌅 Embrace the journey and shine your light! ✨💖"